-Well, if you are unfamiliar with fish, I want to share with you a few recipes to give you ideas for cooking them.
+If you are unfamiliar with cooking fish, here are a few recipes to give you ideas for cooking them.
 Also, here is a resource to help you learn how to harvest and clean them.

 This recipe looks delicious!
 It requires only a few basic ingredients and it can be tossed in the oven for a quick and healthy meal.

 If you are thinking about raising your own Tilapia, then keep this recipe close by.
 It might become your new favorite dish (and very inexpensive to make if you raise your own fish.)Try This Recipe

 2. Honey Pecan Trout

 This trout recipe looks amazing.
 Though it requires a few ingredients, if you like fried food then you might want to try it.